hyk0127/hyk0127.github.io/_pages/about.md

   - /about.html
 ---

+Hello!

 I am a Ph.D. candidate in Economics at the University of California, Los Angeles.

-My work is in the intersection of trade and industrial organization, and I focus on intra-firm trades and incentives within vertical integration.
-I am on the job market and will be available for interviews at the ASSA 2022 Virtual Annual Meeting, Jan 7-9, 2022.
+My work is in the intersection of international trade and industrial organization, and I focus on intra-firm transactions and incentives within integrated networks of firms.
+I am on the job market in academic year 2021-2022, and will be available for interviews at the EEA and ASSA 2022 Virtual Annual Meetings.